Compare car hire excess insurance

 What are my rights if I rent a car?

 Most of the rights you have when renting a car are governed by the rental agreement you sign with the car hire agency, so it pays to read the document closely.
-However, you also have some protection under British law.
+However, in the UK, you also have some protection under British law.
 Some of these rights include: